anjackson/anjackson.github.io/content/blog/2025-01-05-tightrope.md

 Mislead by memory and confused by the crossings and curves of the river, I head off in the wrong direction.
 My mistaken route keeps on failing to become more familiar.

-After a while some calm sense kicks in; even when the waterways have confounded me, it should not be possible to get lost in a city when [so many majestic buildings](https://visit.gent.be/en/churches-ghent) signpost its heart!
+After a while some calm sense kicks in; even when the waterways have confounded me, it should not be possible to get lost in a city where [so many majestic buildings](https://visit.gent.be/en/churches-ghent) signpost its heart!
 I redirect myself towards the lights of [Saint Bavo’s cathedral](https://www.sintbaafskathedraal.be/), and almost instantly find myself falling into step with a handful of DPC folks who'd left earlier in the evening to find more substantial sustenance.

 Hotel found.
 Safe and sound.
 Well, safe, at least.

 ## Stillness (3am)
 Digital preservation is all about the effort it takes to keep things the same.
 The energy it takes to keep entropy at bay.
 Fixity.
 Stillness.